 Enescu was 19 when he finished composing this octet in 1900, after 1.5 years.
 Felix Mendelssohn Bartholdy’s Octet sure is the splendid stroke of a genius at age 16, created within a few weeks.
 So, the comparison may be a little unfair—but what counts is the outcome.
 Enescu’s composition to me is incomparably richer, more complex, more multi-faceted—and also more mature, I think.
 If I had to choose, I would hesitate a second to select Enescu’s octet over Mendelssohn’s—as much as I like the latter’s work!

-Needless to say that the performance was splendid, enthralling.
-I came with very high expectations on the performance of this composition—and Vilde Frang ands her colleagues more than met these expectations: congratulations and thanks a lot for this exciting experience!
+Needless to say that this Festival Academy performance was splendid, enthralling.
+I came with very high expectations on the performance of this composition—and Vilde Frang and her colleagues more than met these expectations.
+Congratulations and thanks a lot for this exciting experience!
 I wish there was a CD recording from this performance!